 Similarly, columns (3) and (4) of Table 3 report results from linear probability models showing the probability that an exhibitor showing a reel on a dedicated screen in week t will continue showing the reel on a dedicated screen in week t+1.
-The sample in columns (3) and (4) is restricted to reels actually shown in week t+1; we are thus examining the second continuation decision-continuing to show the reel on a dedicated screen-for the subset of reels that have already "passed" the first continuation decision.
-The independent variables and the use of fixed effects in columns (3) and (4) parallel those in columns (1) and (2).
-As shown in the table, the probability of continuing a reel on a dedicated screen for an additional week is negatively related to the number of new releases coming to the theater in week t+1 and to the dummy variable for being likely displaced by these new reels; the coefficient on the number of screens in column (3) (without theater or movie-week fixed effects) is insignificant.
+The sample in columns (3) and (4) is restricted to reels actually shown in week t+1; we are thus examining the second continuation decision-continuing to show the reel on a dedicated screen-for the subset of reels that we know will survive the first continuation decision.
+The independent variables and the use of fixed effects in columns (3) and (4) parallel those in columns (1) and (2), with one difference: our dummy variable for likely displacement is now equal to one if the exhibitor's contracted revenues rank the reel as among the n reels shown on dedicated screens with the lowest contracted revenues (where n is again the number of new releases coming to the theater in week t+1).
+As shown in the table, the probability of continuing a reel on a dedicated screen for an additional week is negatively related to the number of new releases coming to the theater in week t+1 and to the dummy variable for being among the n reels shown on dedicated screens with lowest contracted revenues; the coefficient on the number of screens in column (3) (without theater or movie-week fixed effects) is insignificant.